There’s a reason for why certain storytelling elements just keep coming back, again and again.

 3. The Incident

-This is the event that sets everything in motion.
-Should occur early and keep the story together.
+The event that sets everything in motion.
+Should occur early and keep the story moving forward.

 4. The Reveal